-Cook, a Republican, was the representative for Illinois's 6th congressional district from 1865 to 1873.
+Cook was the representative for Illinois’s 6th congressional district and was a Republican.
+He served from 1865 to 1873.

 From Dec 1865 to Apr 1871, Cook missed 550 of 2,050 roll call votes, which is 26.8%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Apr 1871.
 The chart below reports missed votes over time.